This post may contain affiliate links. Read my full disclosure policy here.

 I have noted these things under each credit card for your convenience!
 However, sign-up offers change regularly so make sure to read carefully when you’re signing up.

-Finally, you should not worry about the impact on your credit score.
-I now have 7 credit cards open, and my credit score is still great – just be sure to always pay your balance in full each month and never miss a payment!
+Finally, you should not worry too much about the impact on your credit score from opening multiple cards.
+I now have 7 credit cards open, and my credit score is still above 800 – just be sure to always pay your balance in full each month and never miss a payment!

-I LOVE the Chase Sapphire Preferred credit card.
+I LOVE the Chase Sapphire Preferred credit card and it’s my go-to card.
 It is often ranked as the #1 travel credit card out there, and it’s easy to see why.

 Whenever you spend money on this card, you earn Ultimate Rewards Points, which can be redeemed for cash back OR transferred to hotel points and airline miles for booking travel.